Main Content

 Research Laws Before Traveling

-Equaldex is a crowd-sourced knowledge base of LGBT rights by country and region.
-The International Lesbian, Gay, Bisexual, Trans, and Intersex Association (ILGA) publishes an annual world report and a map on legislation that criminalizes or protects people based on their sexual orientation or recognizing their relationships.
+- International Lesbian, Gay, Bisexual, Trans, and Intersex Association (ILGA): annual world report and map highlighting legislation that criminalizes or protects people based on their sexual orientation or recognizing their relationships

 Be Aware of Cultural Attitudes